comp1100/comp1100.github.io/_sources/intro.md

 This course, and innovation more generally, is about trying things and failing.

 A strong focus on the course is: **fail early**.
 The ideas in these notes come from people who have tried and failed.
 People like Steve Blank, Tina Seelig, and Eric Ries thought they had good ideas, built products and services, and then failed.
 They learnt the hard way that building a product and failing is costly and time consuming.
-However, they realised from experience that the reasons they failed *could* have been known earlier --- they just weren't asking the right questions at the right time.
+However, they realised from experience that the reasons why their products failed *could* have been known earlier --- they just weren't asking the right questions at the right time.

 If we come up with an idea that we **think** is good, but isn't, how can we learn it is not a good idea before we commit a lot of resources to it?